Vitols999/QMS-WIKI/DeveloperCodingGuideline.md

     }
   ...
 ```
-* Use camel case with first character lower case on variables.
+* Use camel case with first character lowercase on variables.

 ```c++